smxi/inxi/README.txt

      Unmounted: Started - stub
      USB Info: DONE: NEW!
      Sensors: Started - stub
-     Repos: Half Done, missing some distros and package tools
+     Repos: DONE
      Processes: DONE - Improved significantly
      Weather: DONE
-     Info: DONE (only half of BSD memory)
+     Info: DONE

+10. Man page.
+Not Started, waiting til feature complete more or less.

-10. Look into adding support for language hashes, that would replace the hack key values in the print arrays with the alternate language equivalent.
+11. Look into adding support for language hashes, that would replace the hack key values in the print arrays with the alternate language equivalent.
 Or, if missing that key, print the english.
 That would solve the issue of people flaking out on language support over time.
     Status: NOT Started (but support is designed in as I go along)

-11. Related to 10, add support for alternate output formats, using json or csv or xml.
+12. Related to 10, add support for alternate output formats, using json or csv or xml.
 I assume Perl has modules that make that easy, but it's not very hard to do that manually either once you have the line data in hashes.